syncfusion-content/blazor-docs/blazor/appearance/index.md

----
-layout: post
-title: Overview in Blazor - Syncfusion
-description: Check out the documentation for Overview in Blazor
-platform: Blazor
-component: Common
-documentation: ug
----

 # Overview

-The Syncfusion Blazor library styles are developed under the scss environment with `base64` embed font icons.
+The Syncfusion Blazor library styles are developed under the SCSS environment with `base64` embed font icons.
 A list of key features is described as follows.

 ## Key Features